lloydmeta/actix-jwt-authc/README.md

 ## actix-jwt-authc [![Crates.io](https://img.shields.io/crates/v/actix-jwt-authc.svg)](https://crates.io/crates/actix-jwt-authc) [![Continuous integration](https://github.com/lloydmeta/actix-jwt-authc/actions/workflows/ci.yaml/badge.svg)](https://github.com/lloydmeta/actix-jwt-authc/actions/workflows/ci.yaml)

-An JWT authentication middleware for Actix that supports checking for invalidated JWTs without paying the cost of a per-request
-IO call.
-It does this by periodically pulling a set of invalidated JWTs and storing them in memory from a reader implementation that can be efficiently implemented.
+JWT authentication middleware for Actix that supports checking for invalidated JWTs without paying the cost of a per-request IO call.
+It periodically pulls a set of invalidated JWTs and storing them in memory from a reader implementation that can be efficiently implemented.

-This middleware is based on the assumption that since JWTs (should) have an expiry, ultimately, an in-memory set of explicitly invalidated unexpired JWTs that are periodically reloaded (ie trimmed) should not be overwhelmingly big.
+This middleware is based on the assumption that since JWTs (should) have an expiry, ultimately, an in-memory set of explicitly-invalidated-yet-unexpired JWTs that are periodically reloaded should not be overwhelmingly big enough to cause problems.
+Only measurements can help answer if it causes problems in your specific usecase.

 [Docs for `main`](https://beachape.com/actix-jwt-authc/actix_jwt_authc)